The Villages in Cinque Terre

 The next village south from Monterosso is Vernazza.

-The village truly is beautiful with its brightly coloured buildings, very small beach and harbour tucked into a tiny inlet.
+The village is beautiful with its brightly coloured buildings, tiny beach and harbour tucked into a small inlet.

-Tourism is just as big here but the commune remains a true fishing village too, and also continues its centuries long traditions of making wine and olive oil.
+Tourism is significant here too, but the commune remains an authentic fishing village and continues its centuries-long tradition of making wine and olive oil.

-There are some nice sights to see here too including the Doria Castle that was built in the 15th century as a lookout tower, and the tiny Chapel of Santa Marta.
+Lovely sights here, including the Doria Castle, built in the 15th century as a lookout tower, and the tiny Chapel of Santa Marta.

 If you’re feeling energetic, a popular hike takes you up a steep trail from Vernazza to the Sanctuary of Madonna di Reggio.
-It takes about an hour to walk there but the views are fantastic.
+Walking there takes about an hour, but the views are fantastic.

-Here are some nice properties if you want to stay in Vernazza.
+Here are some excellent properties if you want to stay in Vernazza.

 Corniglia